DC Universe (franchise): Untitled Wonder Woman film

-In June 2025, Gunn revealed that a new film featuring Wonder Woman, separate from the television series Paradise Lost, was being written and slowly progressing.
-Ana Nogueira was revealed to be writing the script the following month, when DC Studios was reportedly "fast-tracking" the film.
+In December 2022, Patty Jenkins was revealed to no longer be developing a sequel to Wonder Woman and Wonder Woman 1984 after Gunn and Safran informed her that such a film did not align with their new plans.
+In June 2025, Gunn revealed that a new film featuring Wonder Woman, separate from the prequel television series Paradise Lost, was being written and slowly progressing.
+Ana Nogueira was revealed to be writing the script the following month, when DC Studios was reported to be "fast-tracking" the film.